xarzoa/lyrics-bot/README.md

 - Simple deployment
 - Fully customisable (If you know code editing)
 - You don't need to add commands manually
+- Beautiful (Bullshit, it sus) webpage with stats(stats coming soon...)

 ### Deploy on railway (recommended)